Vigneshmagalingam/Sign-Language-to-Text-Random-Forest/README.md

-Sure!
-Here's a README template for your Sign Language to Text project:

----

 # Sign Language to Text Recognition

 This project aims to recognize sign language gestures captured through a webcam and translate them into text using machine learning techniques.